KredeGC/BitStream/README.md

 };
 ```

-Note that `TRAIT_TYPE` does not necessarily have to be part of the function definitions.
+Note that `TRAIT_TYPE` does not necessarily have to be part of the serialize function definitions.
 It is purely used to specify which trait to use when serializing, since it cannot be deduced from the arguments.<br/>
 To use the trait above to serialize an object you need to explicitly specify it:
 ```cpp
 bool status = writer.serialize<TRAIT_TYPE>(...);
 ```

-The specialization can also be unified, if writing and reading look similar:
+The specialization can also be unified with templating, if writing and reading look similar:
 ```cpp
 template<>
 struct serialize_traits<TRAIT_TYPE> // The type to use when serializing